By-laws of the Society for the Improvement of Psychological Science

 Article IV: Elections

 1. Executive Committee members will be elected by a vote of the Society membership.
 Executive Committee members shall serve three-year terms unless specified otherwise during the election, with terms staggered within each group.
 The first election will occur prior to the second January following adoption of these bylaws.
 Thereafter, elections will ordinarily occur annually with three Executive Committee members elected each year.
+Beginning with the 2021 election cycle, one of the three roles elected each year will be reserved for a member living and working outside the United States and Canada.

 2. Prior to the election, nominations will be sought from all Society members for a period of at least ten days.
 Any member may be nominated (including self-nominations).
 Nominees will be asked to provide information to appear on the ballot, including name, affiliation, and a candidate statement.
 All nominees who provide the necessary information will appear on the ballot, subject to confirmation of eligibility by the current Executive Committee.